- If you haven’t used an iPhone before, or are relatively new to it, you may not know some of the gestures that can reveal some hidden menus.

 They're hidden because they require you to make specific gestures that aren't necessarily easy to guess.
 But once you know where they are, they're quite useful.

 Apple adds more functions to the iPhone every year.
 The company announced Wednesday that it's hosting a fall event on Sept.
 7 that's almost certainly for the iPhone 14.
 We'll also probably hear when its next update, iOS 16, will be released to everyone.
 And that'll bring even more features.

 Here's a quick overview to get you going.

-Maybe you have a big iPhone.
-Or maybe you have small hands.
-Either way, you can quickly access the icons that at the top of the phone without stretching your fingers with an option called "Reachability."
+If you have small hands like me, you may have noticed it's hard to access all of your iPhones functions one-handed.
+You can quickly access the icons at the top of the phone without stretching your fingers with an option called "Reachability."
 This lowers the screen down so you don't have to fumble with two hands.
 Reachability is off by default, so do this to turn it on:

 - Open Settings.

 Now that it's on, use it by quickly swiping down at the bottom edge of the screen.
 The key word here is quickly.
 Here's what the screen looks like once you've enabled Reachability.

 I find myself using Reachability when I'm cooking with one hand and trying to use my iPhone with the other and can't stretch my thumb all the way to the top of my screen.